Obarun/66/doc/execl-envfile.md

 ## File syntax

-*src* is a text file or a directory containing lines of pairs with the syntax being: `key = value` Whitespace is permitted before and after *key*, and before or after *value*.
+*src* is a text file or a directory containing files with lines of pairs with the syntax being: `key = value`.
+If *src* is a directory, the directory is parsed by ascending alphabetical order.
+If there are duplicate `key=value` pairs, the pair found in the last file takes precedence.

+Whitespace is permitted before and after *key*, and before or after *value*.

 Empty lines, or lines containing only whitespace, are ignored.
 Lines beginning with `#` (possibly after some whitespace) are ignored (and typically used for comments).
 Leading and trailing whitespace is stripped from values; but a *value* can be double-quoted, which allows for inclusion of leading and trailing whitespace.